Exercise 20: Functions and Files

 What You Should See

-- Go through and write English comments for each line to understand what's
+- Write English comments for each line to understand what that line does.

-- Research the shorthand notation += and rewrite the script to use that.
+- Research the shorthand notation += and rewrite the script to use += instead.

 Common Student Questions